microbiomedata/nmdc-schema/assets/ncbi_mappings/README.md

   * harmonized name: text between <HarmonizedName></HarmonizedName> within each <Attribute></Attribute>
   * display name/attribute name: text between <Name></Name> within each <Attribute></Attribute>
   * synonym: text between <Synonym></Synonym> within each <Attribute></Attribute>
+* Ignore mapping for certain slots coming from irrelevant imported schemas by marking them as `IGNORE`
+* Programatically identify the slots that need manual curation in a package-specific manner, and either find the appropriate NCBI Attribute it can be marked to, or simply mark it as `IGNORE`

 To execute the above strategy, run the following command: